Cape Sideros: Cartographic development

 In the original disagreement, the alternative point of view that seemed to present itself to cartographers is that Samonium is what is called today Cape Plaka, although no cartographer apparently had any detailed knowledge of that cape when he designed his map.
 There was no Cape called Sidero.
 All cartographers worked from other maps, some having little or no independent information about the country they were mapping.
 The most influential map-maker of the late Roman Empire was Claudius Ptolemy.
 He had developed his own coordinate system, the first known surviving.
 The centuries did not preserve early maps, however, perhaps because they were in such demand.
 All of Ptolemy's maps were lost, but his reputation persisted.
 His Geography survived as a gazeteer of places with coordinates.
 It could not be used today, of course, as its distortions are numerous and great.

 At the start of the Age of Exploration, the explorers, having not yet explored, and having no comprehensive maps, turned to the maps of their ancestors.
 The cartographers were happy to oblige with reconstructions.
 The issue of Cape Sidero comes from alternative reconstructions of Ptolemy.
 As these became more and more realistic, Ptolemy eventually went by the board.

 Ptolemy's 10th map of Europe and gazetteer of east Crete (he says east, as opposed to north and south) lists six named places: 1) Sammonium promontory, 2) Minoa harbor, 3) Camara town, 4) Olus, 5) Chersonesus, and 6) Zephyrium promontory.
 Being eastern Crete, they should trend N-S, but Ptolemy has them trending E-W, beginning with Sammonium.(Expand the Germanus map below.)
 The line fits the northeast promontory fairly well except for Minoa harbor, which by the coordinates dives to the south, so to speak.
 Germanus had Itanos there.
 Otherwise Sammonium fits Sidero and Zephyrium fits Cape Agiou Nikolaou, with the others between, except for Chersonesus.
 The latter always means peninsula, but Germanus omits it from the map.
 Sitia appears as Itea.
 The Dionysades are missing.

 A century later the case of the missing Chersonesus has apparently been solved by a second interpretation, presented by the map of Abraham Ortelius (Expand the map below).
 Politics had moved on since Germanus.
 Itanos is gone without a trace.
 The Venetian Empire, masters of Crete, had engaged in a new struggle with the Ottoman Empire over possession of the Aegean, one which they would lose.
 Unable to protect Itanos, the Venetians moved its population to Sitia and abandoned it.
-Sitia became the capital of a new east Crete, Sittiae territorium, the first land basis of the Municiplity of Sitia, although somewhat larger.
+Sitia became the capital of a new east Crete, Sittiae territorium, the first land basis of the Municipality of Sitia, although somewhat larger.
 Ortelius shows a wasp-like Crete, with the east-Crete segment thin-waisted west of Sitia, much beyond what it is.
 This is the new Venetian east Crete.